 Faculty Handbook Chapter 9: Confidentiality

-Due to FERPA (Family Educational Rights and Privacy Act), CAR is only permitted to send emails regarding a student to an instructor’s @lanecc.edu email address.
+Due to FERPA (Family Educational Rights and Privacy Act), the Center for Accessible Resources (CAR) is only permitted to send emails regarding a student to an instructor’s @lanecc.edu email address.
 This includes their Letter of Accommodation (LOA).
 Any information sent in these emails should not be shared with other staff or faculty members.
 Please be sure to keep checking your LCC email for communication from CAR, as these emails can be sent out any time in the term.
 If you are concerned you are not getting CAR emails, please follow the steps detailed in the section “Troubleshooting Automated Emails.”

-As per the ADA, a student is not required to disclose if they have a disability.
-However, if the student wishes to utilize academic accommodations in classes, they must follow college procedures by completing the CAR application, submit disability verification documentation for review and accommodation assessment, and attend an intake appointment.
+As per the Americans with Disabilities Act (ADA), a student is not required to disclose if they have a disability.
+However, if the student wishes to utilize academic accommodations in classes, they must follow college procedures by completing the CAR application, submit disability verification documentation for review and accommodation assessment, complete a Moodle orientation, and attend an initial interview.
 If the student wants to discuss their accommodations, it is important for faculty to do this in a private meeting for confidentiality purposes.

 Federal and state law prohibit discrimination of a student on the basis of a disability.
-For a copy of the college’s policy and guidelines surrounding this, please contact CAR at (541) 463-5150.
+For a copy of the college’s policy and guidelines surrounding this, please contact CAR at 541-463-5150 or AccessibleResources@lanecc.edu.